 Special Case Scenario

 Most don’t have issues connecting the monitoring system, but there are exceptions.
-Often the reason why the sunny portal doesn’t connect is the array’s inverter is too far away from the router.
-If this is the case, you can resolve this with the installation of a WiFi extender.
+Often the reason why the Sunny Portal doesn’t connect is that the array’s inverter is too far away from the router.
+If this is the case, you can resolve this with the installation of a Wi-Fi extender.

 3. Common Reasons Behind Sunny Portal Failure

 Technology doesn’t always work, but often there is a logical reason behind the failure.
-The most common reason why the sunny portal stops working is internet/WiFi changes.
+The most common reason why the Sunny Portal stops working are internet or Wi-Fi changes.

 Internet Changes Effect on the Sunny Portal